Yes that is right we love fish in pregnancy!

 Take home message:

 We are extremely fortunate in Australia and New Zealand to have some great tasting, low mercury fish options.
-Please enjoy up to 3 X 150mg serves of low mercury fish per week to get the health benefits of fish during pregnancy.
+Please talk to yor doctor about eating up to 3 X 150mg serves of low mercury fish per week to get the health benefits of fish during pregnancy.

 Best, Karen P., et al. “Omega-3 long-chain PUFA intake during pregnancy and allergic disease outcomes in the offspring: a systematic review and meta-analysis of observational studies and randomized controlled trials.”
 The American journal of clinical nutrition 103.1 (2016): 128-143.